thomaskamalakis/pyowiot/v1.0/README.md

 # pyowiot
-`Pyowiot` is an open-source Python3 library that can be used to design optical wireless systems for internet-of-things (IoT) applications.
-It contains many components describing the optical wireless channel and transceiver model as well as an optimization engine based on a genetic algorithm.
+This is an open-source Python3 library that can be used to design optical wireless systems for internet-of-things (IoT) applications

 ## Funding support
 We wrote this code under COST action NewFocus CA19111.
-Official acknowledgment is as follows:

-> This software was based upon work from COST Action NEWFOCUS CA19111, supported by COST (European Cooperation in Science and Technology)

 ## What is all about?
 We can use this library to simulate a typical optical wireless system used for IoT.
 We assume a master node (MN) placed somewhere in a room (preferably the ceiling).
 The master node uses visible light communications (VLC) to send acknowledgment messages to sensor nodes (SNs) also placed inside the room.
 There are two main components of the model: the physical layer (PHY) and the power consumption model (PCM).
 Typically we expect the SN transmitted to be in the infrared (IR) range, e.g. an IR light emitting diode (LED).
 On the other hand, the MN would use a visible LED which could provide both illumination in the room and communication with the SNs.